Skip to main content

 )

 Let's run a few more docker compose exec redpanda rpk topic produce test.topic commands to input additional data into the Kafka stream.
-As you can see, the result_append table contains all of the data, the result_ring table contains the last three entries, and the result_blink only shows rows before the next table update cycle is executed.
+As you can see, the result_append table contains all the data, the result_ring table contains the last three entries, and the result_blink only shows rows before the next table update cycle is executed.

 Since the result_blink table doesn't show the values in the topic, let's add a table to store the last value added to the result_blink table.